ameigos/Project03-JuicyBreakout/README.md

 A

 ## Implementation
-Added music to main menu and ending menu
+Added music to main menu and ending menu.
 Added color to the blocks
 Added particle machine on to paddle
 Sound effects added to ball, paddle and bricks